Corporate governance is the key to safeguard minority shareholder rights

 The checks and balances, and incentives a company needs to reduce and manage the conflicting interests between stakeholders are made stronger with good corporate governance practices.

 Ethics when applied to situations in business is termed as business ethics.
 Corporate governance is a way of making a company’s progress more ethical.

-But business ethics has a broader relevance than corporate governance.
-Business ethics would also include, in this day and age, the duty of an enterprise towards an its environment — both physical (matters related to climate change, conservation, pollution) and financial (matter related to economic growth, local job creation).
+But business ethics has broader relevance than corporate governance.
+Business ethics would also include, in this day and age, the duty of an enterprise towards its environment — both physical (matters related to climate change, conservation, pollution) and financial (matter related to economic growth, local job creation).

 Corporate governance would be more sharply defined and legally-binding than business ethics.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

 As corporate governance is the system by which a company is directed and controlled, it plays an important role in the company being fair and efficient in its trade practices.

 The board of directors are responsible for maintaining the governance of the company, it becomes an important for shareholders to pick up appropriate board and auditors so that they can be satisfied that the corporate governance in the company is in check.